FBI Raids President Trump's Personal Lawyer's Office For Stormy Daniels Evidence: Report

-The FBI has allegedly raided the office of Donald Trump’s personal lawyer and confidant, Michael Cohen, seizing records related to the $130,000 payment he made to porn star Stormy Daniels days before the election, according to The New York Times.
+The FBI raided the office of Donald Trump’s personal lawyer and confidant, Michael Cohen, on Monday seizing records related to the $130,000 payment he made to porn star Stormy Daniels days before the election, Cohen’s lawyer confirms to PEOPLE.

 A White House official tells CNN that Trump, with whom Daniels alleges a sexual relationship that the payment was meant to cover up, had been watching TV reports of the FBI raid and knew about it before the news broke.